Anglican Church of Canada: Ordination of women and remarriage of divorced persons

 In recent years the ACC has been a leading progressive force within the Anglican Communion.
 In the 1970s the then primate, Ted Scott, argued at the Lambeth Conference in favour of women's ordination.
 The ACC ordained its first woman as a priest in 1976 and its first woman as a bishop in 1993.
 Many parishes, particularly in the west and even more particularly on aboriginal reserves, were already served by women deacons and allowing them to be ordained priests regularized their situation and permitted a regular sacramental ministry to be available in the parishes they served.
 Nonetheless, this change – in concert with such moves as allowing the remarriage of divorced persons – caused strains among more conservative parishes, both Anglo-Catholic and Evangelical.
 In the early 1970s some members of the ACC left to join breakaway Anglican groups such as the small Anglican Catholic Church of Canada.

 Life issues

 The ACC has taken a moderate anti-abortion stance in the past.
 The official policy is that "abortion is always the taking of a human life and, in our view, should never be done except for serious therapeutic reasons."
 In 1989, the ACC stated that "In the light of the Government's announcement of a new Abortion Bill, the Anglican Church reaffirms its position that both the rights and needs of women, and the rights and needs of the unborn, require protection."
 The ACC has not released any official statement on abortion since then.

-The ACC also opposes firmly euthanasia and assisted suicide.
-They also condemn the death penalty.
+The ACC also firmly opposes euthanasia and assisted suicide.